Skip to content

 STAGE 1 #Swartbergsugarbush

 New trails await atop the spectacular Swartberg Mountains, as do veritable forests of the Swartberg Sugarbush, Protea montana.
 Starting at Ou Tol the first 1.5 kilometres are on the Swartberg Pass and then Die Hel gravel roads.
-After a leg loosening opening the trail and the climbing begin as the race takes on a Cape Nature footpath that ascends to 1 900 metres above sea level.
-From the highest point the Dryland Traverse has ever visited a technical descent takes trail runners down to Die Top, the summit of the Swartberg Pass, and onto the established Stage 1 route.
-The jeep track to the Bothashoek mountain hut thrills with untouched fynbos; while the descent to De Hoek offers views, across the Swartberg foothills, of unrivalled beauty.
-The final 7 kilometres, of the 27.3-kilometre stage, may be downhill but their technicality will demand conditioning and effective energy management.
+After a leg-loosening opening the trail and the climbing begin as the route takes on a Cape Nature footpath that ascends to 1 900 metres above sea level.
+From the highest point the Dryland Traverse has ever visited, a technical descent takes participants down to Die Top, the summit of the Swartberg Pass.
+From Die Top, runners descend the pass and then traverse farmlands towards De Hoek – all at the foot of the Swartberg as part of the exciting new route.

 START